 More Speed and Power

-USB Type C devices can draw more current than earlier Type A ports can deliver.
-Therefore, if a Type C device is used with a Type A 2.0 or 3.0 port, the cable should have a 56K Ohm resistor to prevent the port or computer from being damaged.
+USB Type C can draw more current than early Type A ports deliver.
+Therefore, if Type C devices are connected to older Type A ports, the cable must be designed with a 56K Ohm resistor to prevent damage.

 Type C Is Reversible